The Social History of Wine's Health Benefits

 Attitudes to alcohol in the Medieval and Renaissance periods

-Furthermore, distilled spirits were named ‘Aqua Vitae’ or ‘water of life’ and praised for their medicinal value.
+But it wasn’t just wine that was praised for its wonderful effects.
+Even distilled spirits were named ‘Aqua Vitae’ or ‘water of life’ due to their medicinal value.

-Yet for most people, good wine is really only available to the nobility and upper classes.
+Still for most people during the Renaissance and Age of Discovery, good wine is really only available to the nobility and upper classes.
 It is not everyman’s drink.

 The time of the revolutions: Industrial, French, and American

 But in the top wine producing nations of France, Spain and Italy, wine is not separated along class lines in the same way as it is for Brits.
 Wine is seen as an extension of food and drunk by everyone.